-My partner and I moved to Chicago two months ago, so for us the city still has the appeal of the unknown.
-Every weekend is an exploration of some of Chicago's 200 plus neighborhoods and those little out of the way places that by knowing will eventually make us Chicagoans.
+My partner and I moved to Chicago in late 2010.
+For the first few months, every weekend was an exploration of some of Chicago's 200 plus neighborhoods and those little out of the way places that by knowing them will eventually make us Chicagoans.

-Several weekends ago we chose our adventure by its strange appearance on a map.
+On one of those early day trips we chose our destination by its strange appearance on a map.
 Try this: In Google Maps search "Chicago", click on satellite view, zoom in a bit, and scroll west.
 Stop when you see the giant crop circle and you've found Fermilab.
 That mysterious looking 4 mile long ring is part of this national physics lab's particle collider and who wouldn't want to check that out on a Saturday afternoon?

 But my story isn't about proton-antiproton collisions and it's not about Chicago.
 On our way to Fermilab a story came on public radio about a young man who chose to leave his orthodox religion to live a more secular life that felt completely foreign to him.
 By choosing a life outside of Orthodox Judaism he had to forge a new identity and relearn how to interact with society- how to get a job, how to go on dates.
 To preface the story, the show's host shared that she sometimes wonders while driving what it would be like to do something similar.
 To just exit off the highway in a new town and start all over again.
 To be new in a place where nobody knows your past- where you can design your identity from day one.

-So I thought, what if we just exit into Batavia, Illinois, home of Fermilab and birthplace of Mary Todd Lincoln, and never go back?
+So I thought, what if we just exit into Batavia, Illinois—home of Fermilab and birthplace of Mary Todd Lincoln—and never go back?
 We had never been there before and nobody knew our name.
 We could have stopped at Starbucks, grabbed a paper and a pencil, and outlined an ideal new life.
-What would we do differently?
+What would we do differently in our fantasy plan?
 But more importantly, what's stopping us from making those changes now?
 Are we currently living a life that is anything but authentic?
 Soap operas tells us we have one life to live.
 Country songs hope we dance and plead with us to live like we were dying.
 The aphorisms are inspiring but what does it take to put them into action?

 The answer probably lies somewhere in the middle of that spectrum of feeling stuck in a rut and exiting into Batavia.
-Many of us have reached where we are now because we [enter our life story] yet we envision an ideal life of [enter our life dreams].
+Many of us have reached where we are now because we ended up [insert real life story here] even though we envisioned an ideal life of [enter fantasy life here].
 Somewhere in the middle the two shall meet and that is where we are at this moment and where we make our choices.

 Maybe pulling over at a Starbucks, or at least our kitchen table, with that paper and pencil is something we all need to do from time to time.
-We can feel like running away and give ourselves the luxury of fantasy.
-But we can also intentionally define and design what we want our lives to look like.
+It's okay to feel like running away and giving ourselves the luxury of fantasy.
+But we can also intentionally define and design what we want our lives to look different moving forward.
 We deserve to ask ourselves the powerful questions that keep us in alignment with our purpose.
-Or discover our purpose for the first time.
+Or discover our purpose for the very first time...

 • What is great right now and what could be better?